 - Heat about 1 tablespoon (15 ml) oil in a preheated wok and scramble the eggs until set, but not too hard.
 Remove and keep to one side.

 - Heat the remaining oil.
-Stir-fry the shredded/thinly sliced chicken for about 1 minute or until the color changes.
-Add the wild mushrooms, bamboo shoots, Chinese cabbage, shredded carrots and scallions.
-Stir-fry for about 2-3 minutes, then add the remaining salt, soy sauce and wine.
+Stir and fry the shredded/thinly sliced chicken for about 1 minute or until the color changes.
+Add the wild mushrooms, bamboo shoots, Chinese cabbage, carrots and scallions.
+Stir and fry for about 2-3 minutes, then add the remaining salt, soy sauce and wine.
 Blend well and continue stirring for another 2 minutes.
 Add the scrambled eggs, stirring to break them into small bits.
 Add the sesame oil and blend well.

 - To eat: Using a scallion brush (or any brush or spoon) brush each of your warm pancakes with the plum sauce (directions below) and place about 2 tablespoons (30 ml) of hot Moo Shu in the center of the brushed pancake, rolling it into a parcel with the bottom end turned up to prevent the contents from falling out.
 Eat with your fingers.
 (See Final Preparation and Serving section below for more complete details.)

 - Sift the flour into a mixing bowl.
 Gently pour in the water, stirring as you pour, then stir in the oil.
 Knead the mixture into a soft but firm dough.
 If your dough is dry, add more water, one tablespoon at a time, to reach the right consistency.
 Cover with a damp towel and let stand for about 30 minutes.

 - Lightly dust the surface of a worktop with dry flour.
 Knead the dough for 6-8 minutes or until smooth.